Samiboule/gm8vpatcher/README.txt

 CHANGE LOGS:

 1.1.5:
- - Support for too heavy games
+ - Fixed the heap out of memory crash for heavy GM8 games
  - Accurate "online players" for the website
+ - Race mod
  - Destroy player when the change of rooms
  - Fixed saves for Nikaple engine
  - Slightly better player continuity
+ - Games protected by a password are not shown on the website anymore

 1.1.4:
  - Support for Nikaple engine
  - Better player continuity

 1.1.3:
- - Fixed the heap out of memory crash for heavy studio games
+ - Fixed the heap out of memory crash for heavy GMS games

 1.1.2:
  - Fixed a typo in the GameMaker:Studio converter